Ads from Loser Companies

 Video game previews have always seemed primarily a marketing tool.
 I remember complaining about IGN previews in the aughts when the site, clearly a detached arm of publishers, would post sometimes a dozen preview articles on a big upcoming game.
 (Correction, I complained about a bunch of sites.)

 Old issues of Electronic Gaming Monthly had previews of games that range in tone from neutral to PR.
 The previews that read like marketing are interesting when contrasted with the constant bloviating the magazine did about being the only true, tell it like it is, in your face, no holds barred, Carlos-Mencia-style magazine on the market.
-If you’re over the age of 15 AND are not a fucking moron, you know that when people tell your their traits directly, they’re lying. → Game.
-James Game.
+If you’re over the age of 15 AND are not a fucking moron, you know that when people tell your their traits directly, they’re lying.
+The more EGM claimed to be objective, the more apparent their rave reviews of Bubsy were paid for.
+I know this because I am both smart and funny.

 Wasting time reading old magazines